1960s: Association football

+The 1960 Copa de Campeones de América was the first season of the Copa CONMEBOL Libertadores, CONMEBOL's premier club tournament.

 Baseball

 The first wave of Major League Baseball expansion in 1961 included the formation of the Los Angeles Angels, the move to Minnesota to become the Minnesota Twins by the former Washington Senators and the formation of a new franchise called the Washington Senators.
 Major League Baseball sanctioned both the Houston Colt .45s and the New York Mets as new National League franchises in 1962.

 In 1969, the American League expanded when the Kansas City Royals and Seattle Pilots, were admitted to the league prompting the expansion of the post-season (in the form of the League Championship Series) for the first time since the creation of the World Series.
 The Pilots stayed just one season in Seattle before moving and becoming the Milwaukee Brewers in 1970.
 The National League also added two teams in 1969, the Montreal Expos and San Diego Padres.
 By 1969, the New York Mets won the World Series in only the 8th year of the team's existence.